Giuseppe Farina: 1950 World Drivers' Champion

-He continued with Alfa Romeo for the 1951 season but was beaten by Fangio, who secured the title for the Milanese marque.
+Farina continued with Alfa Romeo for the 1951 season but was beaten by Fangio, who secured the title for the Milanese marque.
 Farina finished the season in fourth place, with his only world championship victory coming in the 1951 Belgian Grand Prix at Spa-Francorchamps.
 Farina switched back to Ferrari in 1952, when Grand Prix racing switched to Formula 2 specification, but had to take second place to team leader Ascari.
 He won the non-championship Gran Premio di Napoli and Monza Grand Prix.
 Ascari's total domination of the championship had been a bitter blow to Farina's self-image.
 He also drove Tony Vandervell's Thinwall Special – a modified Ferrari 375 F1 car to second place in the end-of-season Woodcote Cup at Goodwood.

-He remained at Ferrari for the 1953 season.
+Farina remained at Ferrari for the 1953 season.
 He was involved in a large accident at the first race of the season, the Argentine Grand Prix: President Juan Perón had allowed free access to the race, which meant that the drivers had to race with hordes of spectators lining the circuit, and a young boy ran across the track while Farina was committed to a fast corner, the Curva Nor Este.
 Farina was forced to take evasive action and swerved into the spectators standing on the exit of the corner, killing seven and injuring many others.

 Farina's best result of the season was the victory in the 1953 German Grand Prix.
 He took up the challenge against the works Maserati of Fangio and Mike Hawthorn when Ascari's car lost a wheel.
 Other non-Championship Formula One victories came in the Gran Premio di Napoli and Grand Prix de Rouen-les-Essarts.
 By now he had accepted that Ascari and Fangio were faster drivers than him.
 He nevertheless took a string of podium finishes, gaining third place in the World Championship.
 This year saw the introduction of the World Sportscar Championship, and as part of the Scuderia Ferrari squad of drivers, Farina made a number of appearances, winning twice.
 The first came in the 24 Heures de Spa-Francorchamps, when he and Hawthorn had a winning margin of 18 laps, which amounted to about an advantage of close to 90 minutes.
 The second victory came in the next race, the 1953 1000km of Nürburgring, this time partnered by Ascari, with a smaller margin of just over 15 minutes.
 He also triumphed in the Daily Express Trophy race at Silverstone in another one-off race in the Thinwall Special.